smartmohan20/grocery-booking/documentation/SETUP_INSTRUCTIONS.md

      git clone [repository_url]
      ```

+      **Note:** Replace [repository_url] with the actual repository URL.
+You can find this URL by visiting the repository homepage, clicking on the "Code" button, and selecting the HTTPS option.
+Copy the provided URL and use it in the command above.

 2. **Checkout to Master Branch:**
    - Switch to the master branch using the following command:
      ```